 Contact: James Hadleigh - [email protected]

 The Get More Out of Life project is run by The Conservation Volunteers.
-Volunteers with experience of mental health problems will be trained to provide peer support to others so that together people can overcome issues within their lives.
+Volunteers with experience of mental health problems will be trained to give peer support to others so that together people can overcome issues within their lives.
 Activities will be informal and based around the environment.

 Lead organisation: The Conservation Volunteers

 Leeds Harehills Young Women’s Peer Support Programme

 Harehills Young Women’s Peer Support Programme aims to recruit, train and support peer workers who have experience of mental health problems to facilitate groups for young women aged 18-25 from Harehills.
 The project is a partnership and groups will be offered at Getaway Girls, Archway and Shantona Women’s Centre.

 Location: Harehills, Leeds

 Leeds Survivor Led Crisis Service (LSLCS) is setting up a Hearing Voices Group for people from Black and minority ethnic (BME) communities.
 The group will meet weekly, starting in December 2015.
 The group will be facilitated by two BME people, at least one of whom will have experience of hearing voices, to offer a space for people to share their experiences and support each other.

 Location: Touchstone Support Centre in Leeds